-MEMBERS-on election, are presented with any Volume of the First or Second Series of the Journal of the Transactions, and ARE ENTITLED-to a Copy of the Journal, either in the Quarterly Parts, or the Annual (bound) Volume, for the years during which they may subscribe, and to a copy of any other documents or books which may be published under the auspices of the Society in furtherance of Object VI., and, on applications can be sent to the country), Reading and Writing Rooms (affording many of the Conveniences of a Club); and to introduce two Visitors at each Meeting.
+MEMBERS-on election, are presented with any Volume of the First or Second Series of the Journal of the Transactions, and ARE ENTITLED-to a Copy of the Journal, either in the Quarterly Parts, or the Annual (bound) Volume, for the years during which they may subscribe, and to a copy of any other documents or books which may be published under the auspices of the Society in furtherance of Object VI., and, on applications to a copy of every paper published in the "People's Edition"; to the use of the Library (Books can be sent to the country).
+Reading and Writing Roms (affording many of the country). can be sent to the country), Reading and Writing Rooms (affording many of the conveniences of a Club); and to introduce two Visitors at each Meeting.
 The Council are chosen from among the Members, who alone are eligible to vote by ballot in determining any question at a General Meeting.
-Members are further privileged to obtain any Volumes, other than that chosen, of the Transactions issued prior to their joining the Institute at half-a-guinea each), or any Quarterly Parts for past years at half-a-crown each.
+Members are further privileged to obtain any Volumes, other than that chosen, of the Transactions issued prior to their joining the Institute at half-price (half-a-guinea each), or any Quarterly Parts for past years at half-a-crown each.